CreativeKids/website/projects/README.md

 Unless specified otherwise, projects are licensed under the [CC-BY SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed) license.

+As projects are added here, they are automatically converted into the Lektor [school-website](https://github.com/CreativeKids/school-website) template and published publicly at [www.creativekidssa.com.au/projects](www.creativekidssa.com.au/projects).

-Please visit the [Creative Kids](www.creativekidssa.com.au) website for further information about the context surrounding these projects.
+Please visit the [Creative Kids website](www.creativekidssa.com.au) for further information about the context surrounding these projects.

 ## Writing a new project

-Please visit XXX
+XXX

 ## Credits